ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 * How to store a Python file in that repo
 * The basic git workflow of `git add...`, `git commit...`, `git push...`
 * Testing of Python functions
-* Submitting a Python function for autograding using Gradescope

 # Step-by-Step through {{page.num}}